Disable Host OS NICs for TNSR¶

 To change an interface from being usable by TNSR to back under host OS control, see Remove TNSR NIC for Host Use.

 The host management interface must remain under the control of the host operating system.
-It must not be configured as an interface to be controlled by TNSR.
+It must not be configured as an interface to be controlled by the dataplane.
 Do not disable the management interface during this step.

 $ sudo vi /etc/netplan/00-installer-config.yaml